plone/documentation/docs/classic-ui/images.md

 ### Optional settings

 The `sourceset` property is an array and can have more than one entry.
-If we have the following two entries, the `image_srcset` outputfilter will generate one `source` tag for each entry and an additional `img` tag from the last entry.
+If we have the following two entries, the `image_srcset` output filter will generate one `source` tag for each entry and an additional `img` tag from the last entry.

 ```json
 {